Hisyeo/mocko/README.md

 - [ ] Huge: Add a way to specify the target language and supply ANTLR grammar and hunspell files
 - [ ] Huge: Add a button to each translation segment for pulling up a modal that presents valid translations as parse trees
 - [ ] Add a wiktionary search link and a session setting for whether to open in a modal or in a new tab
+- [ ] Fix for delimiter trimming in the source export output

 ## Available Scripts